NicoNor/Check-Wear3.0-master/README.md

 App Should run on 8080

-Never got facebook login to work
+Was not able to get facebook to posts data on user profile :(

+-Nicholas Noriega